msi1427/msikb/test_prep/toefl.md

   - Keep some time aside for revision.
 - **Overall:**
   - Do not burn yourself out.
 This is not the end of the world.
   - If you can manage, try to follow GregMat resources even if they are paid.
-You can get all GregMat resources for 5 USD per months which is very cheap for the content it provides.
+You can get all GregMat resources for 5 USD per month which is very cheap for the content they provide.

 **Disclaimer:** <br/>